ovh/docs/pages/platform/data-processing/41_TUTORIAL_wordcount/guide.en-gb.md

 Let's go back to the tutorial.
 Click on the CSV file, then download "billboard_lyrics_1964-2015.csv" on your computer.

-## Step 2 : Write a wordcount function in Python with Apache Spark
+## Step 2 : Write a wordcount function locally in Python with Apache Spark

+> [!primary]
+>
+> You can download Python and Environment files generated here on [official OVHcloud Github repository](https://github.com/ovh/data-processing-samples){.external}
+> We recommend the use of Conda as a preferred Python environment.
+> Also, if you want to execute this code on your computer, it will require Apache Spark up and running, locally.
+>

 Apache Spark comes with handy functions to read various kind of data sources but also powerful ones to analyze data.